Encompass Health Co. (NYSE:EHC) Shares Sold by SPC Financial Inc.

 SPC Financial Inc. lowered its stake in Encompass Health Co.
 (NYSE:EHC – Free Report) by 2.8% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 46,057 shares of the company’s stock after selling 1,330 shares during the period.
 SPC Financial Inc.’s holdings in Encompass Health were worth $3,119,000 at the end of the most recent reporting period.

 A number of other institutional investors have also modified their holdings of EHC.
-Benjamin Edwards Inc. increased its holdings in shares of Encompass Health by 142.6% in the first quarter.
-Benjamin Edwards Inc. now owns 575 shares of the company’s stock valued at $31,000 after purchasing an additional 338 shares during the period.
+Benjamin Edwards Inc. grew its holdings in Encompass Health by 142.6% during the first quarter.
+Benjamin Edwards Inc. now owns 575 shares of the company’s stock worth $31,000 after acquiring an additional 338 shares during the period.
 Worth Asset Management LLC acquired a new position in Encompass Health during the first quarter worth $35,000.
 Signaturefd LLC grew its holdings in Encompass Health by 38.2% during the first quarter.
 Signaturefd LLC now owns 658 shares of the company’s stock worth $36,000 after acquiring an additional 182 shares during the period.
 Belpointe Asset Management LLC grew its holdings in Encompass Health by 88.2% during the first quarter.
 Belpointe Asset Management LLC now owns 781 shares of the company’s stock worth $42,000 after acquiring an additional 366 shares during the period.
 Finally, Quarry LP acquired a new position in Encompass Health during the first quarter worth $42,000.
 Institutional investors and hedge funds own 92.66% of the company’s stock.

-A number of brokerages recently weighed in on EHC.
-Raymond James upped their price objective on Encompass Health from $80.00 to $85.00 and gave the stock a “strong-buy” rating in a report on Thursday, August 3rd.
-Credit Suisse Group boosted their target price on Encompass Health from $76.00 to $80.00 and gave the stock an “outperform” rating in a research report on Friday, August 4th.
-Truist Financial boosted their target price on Encompass Health from $75.00 to $82.00 and gave the stock a “buy” rating in a research report on Thursday, August 3rd.
-Royal Bank of Canada reiterated an “outperform” rating and set a $83.00 target price on shares of Encompass Health in a research report on Thursday, September 28th.
-Finally, Mizuho boosted their target price on Encompass Health from $74.00 to $77.00 and gave the stock a “buy” rating in a research report on Thursday, August 3rd.
-One research analyst has rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, Encompass Health currently has an average rating of “Buy” and an average target price of $77.60.

 Encompass Health Stock Down 0.6 %